fmalina/revisions-blocl/activism/swimmingwithsharks.md

 interest.

-In his memoirs, Alistair Darling writes about the top bankers he had to negotiate bailouts with in the dark days of the crash: They didn’t understand what they were doing, the risks they were taking on, or, often, the products they were selling.
+In his memoirs, Alistair Darling writes about the top bankers he had to negotiate bailouts with in the dark days of the crash: They didn't understand what they were doing, the risks they were taking on, or, often, the products they were selling.
 The top management in banks both here and in the US failed to understand – or even ask – what was apparently making them so much profit and